Chart Color Schemes

 Windradyne is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Windradyne's dwelling structure in the latest Census showed 89.5% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
-Home ownership in Windradyne was at 33.4%, with mortgaged dwellings at 36.1% and rented ones at 30.5%.
-The median monthly mortgage repayment was $1,635, below Non-Metro NSW's average of $1,733.
-Median weekly rent in Windradyne was $350, compared to Non-Metro NSW's $315.
-Nationally, Windradyne's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Windradyne's dwelling structure, as recorded in the latest Census, consisted of 89.5% houses and 10.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
+Home ownership in Windradyne stood at 33.4%, with mortgaged dwellings at 36.1% and rented ones at 30.5%.
+The median monthly mortgage repayment was $1,635, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent in Windradyne was $350, compared to Non-Metro NSW's $315.
+Nationally, Windradyne's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing